 Most CPU-based volume raycasting approaches achieve high performance by advanced memory layouts, space subdivision, and excessive pre-computing.
 Such approaches typically need an enormous amount of memory.
 They are limited to sizes which do not satisfy the medical data used in daily clinical routine.
-We present a new volume raycasting approach based on image-ordered raycasting with object-ordered processing, which is able to perform high-quality rendering of very large medical data in real-time on commodity computers.
-For large medical data such as the Visible Male (587x341x1878) we achieve rendering times up to 2.5 fps on a commodity notebook.
+We present a new volume raycasting approach based on image-ordered raycasting with object-ordered processing, which is able to perform highquality rendering of very large medical data in real-time on commodity computers.
+For large medical data such as computed tomographic (CT) angiography run-offs (512x512x1202) we achieve rendering times up to 2.5 fps on a commodity notebook.
 We achieve this by introducing a memory efficient acceleration technique for on-the-fly gradient estimation and a memory efficient hybrid removal and skipping technique of transparent regions.
 We employ quantized binary histograms, granular resolution octrees, and a cell invisibility cache.
-These acceleration structures require a small extra storage of approximately 10%.
+These acceleration structures require just a small extra storage of approximately 10%.

-Categories and Subject Descriptors (according to ACM CCS): I.3.3 [Computer Graphics]: Three-Dimensional graphics and realism, Raytracing, Visible line/surface algorithms.
+CR Categories: I.3.7 [Computer Graphics]: Three-Dimensional Graphics and Realism-Raytracing;